M109 howitzer: K55A1

-The K55A1 is a South Korean overhaul and modernization of the K55, augmenting the proven systems of the K9 Thunder and the K9 upgrade plan.
+The K55A1 is a South Korean overhaul and modernization of the K55, augmenting the proven systems of the K9 Thunder and the K9A1.
 The development took three years between 2007 and 2010.
 The upgrade started in 2010.
 In November 2010, in the wake of the North Korean artillery attack, the South Korean government authorized a massive increase in military spending.
 South Korea allocated 11.5 billion KRW on K55A1 upgrades for FY2011, more than a 1500% increase from 700 million KRW for FY2010.
 The upgrade was performed by Samsung Techwin, and the first vehicle was fielded by the South Korean Army in early 2011.

 The K55A1 is fitted with the same electronics and fire control system as the K9.
 The self-propelled gun has significantly enhanced field operability and accuracy through the installation of Honeywell Aerospace's TALIN 5000 INS (inertial navigation system), a satellite navigation device (GPS), and a speed calibrator.
-As a result, the vehicle automatically lays the gun in the desired direction and delivers a first round within 45 seconds when stationary, or 75 seconds on the move after receiving the shooting specification, which required 2 minutes and 11 minutes, respectively, on the K55.
+As a result, the vehicle automatically lays the gun in the desired direction and delivers a first round within 45 seconds between stops, or 75 seconds between maneuvers after receiving the shooting specification, which required 2 minutes and 11 minutes, respectively, on the K55.

 With the help of a new semi-autoloader, while charges are still inserted manually, the howitzer can fire 4 rounds per minute, increased from 2 to 3 rounds per minute.
-The improved suspension, involving a strut-type hydropneumatic buffer from Mottrol Co, Ltd., along with an enhanced chamber, allowed the vehicle to shoot without laying spades at a maximum distance of 32 km using base bleed ammunition.
+The improved suspension, involving a strut-type hydropneumatic buffer from Mottrol Co, Ltd., along with an enhanced chamber, allowed the vehicle to shoot K307 and K310 ammunition designed for K9 platform without laying spades at a maximum distance of 32 km.
 An APU (auxiliary power unit) was installed to operate the howitzer without turning on the main engine.

 The Army Consolidated Maintenance Depot joined the K55A1 upgrade, releasing its first results in December 2013.
 The upgrade cost 20% of the K9 Thunder, 800 million KRW, as of 2021.
+The K55A1 upgrade program was completed in December 2022.